 - Family Therapy: At Evolution, we offer a family friendly atmosphere to help families adjust to life circumstances and improve the quality of their relationships.

-- Child/Adolescent Therapy: Our trained and experienced therapists work extensively with children/adolescents on issues such as: anger management, behavior challenges, attention deficit disorder, social anxieties, bullying, self-harm, autism, and other common child/adolescent challenges.
+- Child/Adolescent Therapy: Our trained and experienced therapists work extensively with children/adolescents on issues such as: life adjustments, anxiety, depression, anger management, behavior challenges, attention deficit disorder, social anxieties, bullying, self-harm, autism, and other common child/adolescent challenges.